-This afternoon I got a review copy of X and the City: Modeling Aspects of Urban Life by John A. Adam.
-It’s a book about mathematical model, taking all its examples from urban life: public transportation, growth, pollution, etc. I’ve only skimmed through the book so far, but it looks like most of the applications involve differential equations.
+This afternoon I got a review copy of X and the City: Modeling Aspects of Urban Life (ISBN 0691154643) by John A. Adam.
+It’s a book about mathematical modeling, taking all its examples from urban life: public transportation, growth, pollution, etc. I’ve only skimmed through the book so far, but it looks like most of the applications involve differential equations.
 Some depend on algebra or probability.

 The book looks interesting.
 I hope to say more about the book once I’ve had a chance to read it.
 The examples are all short, so it may be any easy book to read a little at a time.